Antinomique/blog/www/content/posts/sstic_infra_windows.md

  C:\Tools\appjaillauncher-rs.exe run --foldermazes "C:\users\challenge\\mazes" "C:\Tools\SSTIC.exe"
 ```

-"C:\Tools\SSTIC.exe" argument is the binary that will be executed when a player connects to the port where AppjailLauncher listens.
+"C:\Tools\SSTIC.exe" argument is the binary that will be executed when a player connects to the port on which AppjailLauncher listens.

 `Foldermazes` parameter is the folder that will contain the private folders.
 This folder needs to exist before running AppJailLauncher.

-More parameters can be defined, such as the port where the program listens, the job limitations (time, memory, number of processes), etc.
+More parameters can be defined, such as the port on which the program listens, the job limitations (time, memory, number of processes), etc.

-During the competition, this command was launched with Powershell.
+Remark: During the competition, this command was launched with Powershell.